 Bill Street is the Corporate Curator of Conservation and Education for SeaWorld Parks and Entertainment.
 In this role, he looks after the education programs and conservation efforts for the company.
 Bill has appeared on several national television programs, including the Today Show, the Weather Channel, and was the host of Adventure Camp, an Emmy nominated children's television show broadcast on the Discovery Channel and CBBC.

 Bill has been a leader in environmental education for over 15 years.
-He is the Co-Chair of the Trends Committee of the American Zoo and Aquarium Association, and the Treasurer/Secretary of the International Zoo Educators Association.
+He has served as Committee Co-Chair within The Association of Zoos and Aquariums, and the Board of Directors of the International Zoo Educators Association.

 Before coming to SeaWorld, Bill was the Director of Education at Busch Gardens in Tampa, the Senior Director of Education at the National Wildlife Federation in Washington D.C., and had leadership positions at the Long Beach Aquarium of the Pacific in California and the John G. Shedd Aquarium in Chicago, IL.